Black Canadians in the Greater Toronto Area: History

 In the 1960s, approximately 40,000 Black people lived in Toronto.
 Within this population there were over 600 teachers, 500 nurses, and 75 doctors.
 The population consisted of three main groups: Ontario-born Black Canadians, Caribbean immigrants, and Black Nova Scotians.
 Black Nova Scotians settled largely in Alexandra Park.
 Having moved to the city with low levels of education and without many marketable skills, the Nova Scotian group faced high unemployment rates.
 Earlier waves of Caribbean immigrants came largely from Trinidad and Tobago and Barbados, although Jamaica would later outgrow these two nations as a source country.

 In 1967, leaders of the Ontario-born Black Canadians merged their celebration of Emancipation Day with traditions of Trinidad and Tobago Carnival to establish Caribana.

 The 1980s and 1990s saw a large influx of East Africans move to the city from Somalia, Ethiopia and Eritrea.
 More recent black immigrants to the GTA have come largely from West Africa, with Nigeria becoming one of the top sources of immigration to Canada in 2019.

-Demographics

 As of 2016, 442,020 Black Canadians resided in Toronto's Census Metropolitan Area, which contains a large portion of the GTA.

-List of census subdivisions in the GTA with Black populations higher than the national average: